tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 In addition, by getting the Keras team at Google to start developing Keras using the same public tools and infrastructure as third-party developers, we make the development process more transparent and more community-oriented.
+In the meantime, some of the workload for repository management can be shared with community so that Keras team member within Google won't be the bottleneck for all the issues.

 ## Design Proposal